-Patron-client relations and democratic recession: The operation of the institution of liberal democracy has keyed Nigeria to the wave of democratization process which has continued to sweep the entire African continent and the world at large.
-The re-emergency of democracy in Nigeria after years of military interregnum and intervention, political parties were allowed to be formed and contest for elections.
-Such formation of different political parties and other institutions for electioneering point that Nigeria is ready to follow the global trends in democratization process.
-However, earliest formation of political parties in Nigeria was not devoid of elites, godfathers and patrons who played very significant role in ensuring that candidates of political party clinch the corridor of state power.
-This, they did by putting their resources in making sure that preferred candidate or godson succeeds at the party primaries and subsequently, the general elections.
-Suffice the above; it is worth knowing that there are much godfathers in very many political parties which although not formed by a single "money bag", nonetheless have a few rich people and godfather exercising significant influences over their affairs, often with conflicting objectives.
+Patron-client relations and democratic recession: The operation of the institution of liberal democracy has keyed Nigeria to the wave of democratization process which continues to sweep the entire African continent and the world at large.
+As democracy re-emerged in Nigeria after many years of military interregnum and intervention, political parties were formed and allow to contest for elections.
+The formation of different political parties and other institutions for electioneering point that Nigeria is ready to follow the global trends in democratization process.
+However, the earliest formation of political parties in Nigeria was not devoid of elites, godfathers and patrons who played very significant role in ensuring that a candidate in their political party clinched the corridor of state power.
+This, they did by using their resources in making sure that preferred candidate or godson succeeds at the party primaries and subsequently, the general elections.
+At this juncture; it is worth knowing that there are many godfathers in political parties which although not formed by a single "money bag", nonetheless have a few rich people and godfather exercising significant influence over their affairs, often with conflicting objectives.

-The increasing influence of machine politics and godfather syndrome in Nigeria has in the recent time enlarged it coast.
-Abinitio, the rate and influence of machine politics was at very minimal level in few states like Anambra, Oyo and Enugu.
+The increasing influence of machine politics and the godfather syndrome in Nigeria has in recent times enlarged its coast.
+Abinitio, the rate and influence of machine politics was at a minimal level in few states like Anambra, Oyo and Enugu.
 But the reverse is the greater spread of machine politics, godfathers and godsons.
-There is no part of Nigeria where the institution of godfathers has not been clearly pronounced, from elections to local councils through the elections to states houses of assembly, gubernatorial, national assembly and the presidency.
+There is no part of Nigeria where the institution of godfathers has not been clearly pronounced from elections to local councils through the elections to states houses of assembly, gubernatorial, national assembly and the presidency.

 Furthermore, researchers in the field of comparative politics and government have articulated the role political patrons.
-According to Ugwu et al.[11], the formation of political parties in Nigeria, following the introduction of Clifford constitution of 1922, led to the formation of Nigeria National Democratic Party (NNDP) in 1923, National Council of Nigeria and Cameroon (NCNC) in 1944, Action Group (AG) in 1951 and Northern Peoples' Congress (NPC) in 1951.
+According to Ugwu et al.[11], the formation of political parties in Nigeria, following the introduction of Clifford constitution of 1922, led to the formation of the Nigeria National Democratic Party (NNDP) in 1923, National Council of Nigeria and the Cameroon (NCNC), in 1944, Action Group (AG) in 1951 and Northern People's Congress (NPC) in 1951.
 The leaders of these political parties provided the war chest and financial stands needed for the formation and wining of elections by the party.
-Accordingly, the elites who claimed the role of godfathers and political demagogues during elections exercised unflinching influence and support in dictating candidates and positions to occupied[12].
-However, according to Coleman^[13], godfathers of the period (1944-1958), prior to Nigeria's independence in the persons of Saduana of Sokoto, Alhaji Tafawa Balewa, Chief Dr. Nnnamdi Azikiwe and Chief Obafemi Awolowo controlled and influenced the choice of candidacy and decision making of their respective parties.
+Accordingly, the elites who claimed the role of godfathers and political demagogues during elections exercised unflinching influence and support in dictating candidates and positions to be occupied[12].
+However, according to Coleman, godfathers of the period (1944-1958), prior to Nigeria's independence in the person of Saduana of Sokoto, Alhaji Tafawa Balewa, Chief Dr. Nnamdi Azikiwe and Chief Obafemi Awolowo controlled and influenced the choice of candidacy and decision making of their respective parties.

-Moreover, according to Nnamani^[14] and Edigin and Obakhedo^[15], the high credence to the institutionalization of godfathers and machine politics in Nigeria is poverty.
-Accordingly, poverty makes possible for emergence of godfather; prevalence of this makes it easy for godfathers to rise and take control of political environment through economic bases.
-Corroborating the above indicates elections being manipulated through financial inducement, vote buying and outright substitution of candidates and rigging of elections through pay-off.
+Moreover, according to Nnamani[13] and Edigin[14], the high credence to the institutionalization of godfathers and machine politics in Nigeria is poverty.
+Poverty makes possible the emergence of godfather.
+The prevalence of this makes it easy for godfathers to rise and take control of the political environment through economic bases.
+It is no wonder that elections are being manipulated through financial inducement, there is vote buying and outright substitution of candidates and rigging of elections through pay-off.
 The serial activities of godfathers have come to the stage where democracy has been withered and replaced with moneyocracy and dollarization of politics.
-However, existence of machine politics does not augur well with the nature of fragile democracy in Nigeria.
-It is important to appreciate that despite the long return of democracy in Nigeria, it has not been deeply rooted in the nation's polity as it has undermined Polyarchy, thereby entrenching democratic recession.
+However, the existence of machine politics does not augur well with the fragile nature of Nigeria's democracy.
+It is important to appreciate that despite the long return of democracy in Nigeria, it has not been deeply rooted in the nation's polity as it has undermined polyarchy.